Billboard Top Christmas Albums of the 1990s

-The Top Christmas Albums (renamed Top Holiday Albums in 2000) is a seasonal chart published weekly by Billboard during the holiday season of each year tracking the best-selling Christmas albums in the United States.
+The Top Christmas Albums (renamed Top Holiday Albums in 2000) is published weekly by Billboard during the holiday season of each year tracking the best-selling Christmas albums in the United States.

 Number-one Top Christmas Albums of the 1990s

 The following are the albums that reached the Number one position on the Top Christmas Album Charts before it was renamed Top Holiday Albums on November 25, 2000.

 The 50 Top Christmas Albums of the 90s

-These are the top 50 albums that charted from December 22, 1990 until January 15, 2000.
-The survey was renamed Top Holiday Albums at the beginning of the 2000 holiday season.
-The peak position reflects the highest position the album charted between December 22, 1990 until January 15, 2000.
-The top 10 and total weeks include the weeks charted on the Christmas Records survey from 1963-1973 and the all the weeks charted on the Christmas Hits survey introduced in 1983.
+These are the top 50 albums that charted The Top Christmas Albums survey.
+The chart was renamed Top Holiday Albums at the beginning of the 2000 holiday season.
+The peak position reflects the highest position the album charted between December 22, 1990 until January 15, 2000, but the top 10 and total weeks include the total weeks charted since the first Christmas Records chart in 1958, all the Christmas album surveys from November 30, 1963 until December 22, 1973 and the weeks charted on the Christmas Hits survey from December 17, 1983 until January 6, 1990.
 Many of the albums continued to chart on the Top Holiday Albums chart.